-Instant Pot Beef Stew is a mouthwatering one-pot dinner with fall-apart beef and tons of chunky hearty vegetables cooked in a delicious gravy-like broth.
+Instant Pot Beef Stew is a mouthwatering one pot dinner with fall-apart beef and tons of chunky hearty vegetables cooked in a delicious gravy-like broth.
 It’s just like my Ukrainian grandma used to make and I’m even sharing her 2 secret ingredients at the end.
-This soul-warming stew is ready in under 1 hour and is the easiest and best comfort meal that will carry you through the winter season!

-- How to Make Beef Stew Recipe Instant Pot
+- How to Make Beef Stew in Instant Pot

-- Making Instant Pot Beef Stew in Advance
+- What to Serve Instant Pot Beef Stew With?

 - More Favorite Instant Pot Recipes